RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Methodology

 \subsection{Limitations}

-Our interview process was constrained by sample size, as well as the potential for sampling and response bias.
+Our interview process was constrained by sample size and by potential sampling and response bias.
 Given the nascency of LLM human uplift research and the small population of experts in this area, however, our sample of 16 experts is in line with norms in expert interview research in AI ethics \cite{wei_how_2024, wangStrategiesIncreasingCorporate2025, rostamzadeh_healthsheet_2022, mehandruReliableSafeUse2022, cheongAIAmNot2024, 10.1145/3630106.3658926, 10.1145/3630106.3658959, 10.1145/3531146.3533113, 10.1145/3630106.3658988} and human-computer interaction \cite{agrawalExploringDesignGovernance2021, zhangIEDSExploringIntelliEmbodied2025, liUnderstandingChallengesDevelopers2022, sekwenzItUnfairIt2025, burukDesigningPlayfulBodily2023}.\footnote{The population of experts with direct experience conducting LLM human uplift studies is small; in later rounds of our snowball sampling, interviewees frequently identified experts already on our outreach list, suggesting we were approaching the boundary of the reachable expert population.
 As one expert noted, ``the AI uplift world, it's still kind of small.''
 Yet content saturation in similar expert studies has been achieved with a dozen or fewer interviews \cite{hennink_sample_2022, guest_how_2006}.
-We observed that later interviews surfaced few new themes or challenges beyond those identified in earlier interviews, consistent with content saturation.
+We observed that later interviews surfaced few new themes or challenges beyond those identified in earlier interviews, consistent with content saturation, though we did not conduct a formal saturation analysis.
 Our 32\% participation rate was comparable to that of similar studies \cite{harrap_randomised_2023}.} Our interview sample reflects broader biases representative of the field: experts were predominantly U.S.-based, male, and academically affiliated, with only one industry representative responding despite multiple outreach attempts.
 These limitations may affect the generalizability of findings to non-Western, non-English-speaking contexts, or industry contexts.
 Limited industry representation likely reflects disclosure constraints rather than limited engagement, underscoring the transparency gap motivating this study.
+Finally validity and LLM-specificity mappings reflect our structured analytic judgment rather than objective classification, and are intended as interpretive heuristics rather than sharp ontological claims.